 Ending the secrecy culture in public finance

-Public development funds are meant to benefit people, climate and environment, but in reality they support some of the most destructive activities on earth.
+Development finance is meant to benefit communities, climate and environment, but often enables some of the most destructive activities on earth.